 A 2005 report by SEARCH, the National Consortium for Justice Information and Statistics, and the Bureau of Justice Statistics offers a starting point for a discussion of attendant issues.
 The report notes that an inaccurate identification can result in false positives (attributing a record to an individual who did not commit a crime) and false negatives (failing to attribute a criminal record to an individual that did, in fact, have a record).
 Both types of errors are important and have implications for both public safety and individual liberties.
-These concerns, and others, are highlighted in the Study Committee's December 2013 report.
+These and other concerns are highlighted in the Study Committee's December 2013 report.

 The Study Committee framed one concern as follows: "All states report arrest data to a central repository and in turn to the FBI databases.
 However, the results of an arrest are not systematically reported to the central repository and on to the FBI.
 Examples include (1) release without a charge, (2) dismissal of a charge by a prosecutor, (3) dismissal or acquittal by a court, and (4) reversal of a conviction by an appellate court."
-As of 2012, 50% or less of the arrest records in 10 states included final dispositions; 20 states (up from 16 in 2006) had more than 75% of their arrest records include final dispositions.
-10 These errors of omission or incompleteness could inappropriately harm an individual, either by implication or in practice, by failing to provide a complete picture of the criminal proceedings - and their outcomes - filed against an individual.
+As of 2016, 21 states (up from 16 in 2006) had more than 80% of all their arrest records include final dispositions; the national average is 68%.
+These errors of omission or incompleteness could inappropriately harm an individual, either by implication or in practice, by failing to provide a complete picture of the criminal proceedings - and their outcomes - filed against an individual.